djunsheep/CRANextra/README.md

 So, I'm just a nobody trying to help other newbees like me who also has little knowlege of these kind of "easy bugs".
+I'll keep this post open since this CRANextra problem is a zombie and comes back to live from time to time.
+Please let me know if there's any better way / alternatives, thanks.